 Oil and gas facilities can generate large volumes of produced water containing organic and chemical compounds.
 This makes produced water treatment and management integral to the operation of conventional and heavy oil facilities.
 Deoiling and desanding equipment is used to remove oil and solids, which purifies and improves produced water quality, making it suitable for re-use in the facility.

 Crucial aspects of oil processing, tankage systems are key to sustaining the long-term profitability of conventional oil facilities.
 While some tanks are used to store oil generated by a well, other tanks serve waste management functions.

 To decrease operating costs for conventional oil facilities, proper strategies are required for the process of selecting and procuring equipment, goods, materials, and services.
-Vista’s data-centric approach to project execution is critical to the development of cost-effective procurement strategies.
+Vista’s approach to project execution is critical to the development of cost-effective procurement strategies.

 Utility and offsite support facilities are important components of any well-designed conventional oil plant.
 Typical U&O systems contain:

 Our unique truth-based industrial engineering execution model facilitates: